DanPark13/DanPark13/README.md

 - 🖥️ Mastering the Technical Interviews w/ CodePath
 - 🤖 Going in depth into Statistical & Machine Learning
 - 📈 Working towards my [Google Data Analytics Certificate](https://www.coursera.org/account/accomplishments/specialization/certificate/Y3PXBUPXEKAC) (**Completed** ✔️)
-- ☕ Working towards my Pl-900 and AWS Cloud Practitioner Certificates
+- ☕ Working towards Microsoft's PL-900 and AWS Cloud Practitioner Certificates

 I'll be updating this page from time to time with updates on what I'm doing and/or interested in, but for now, check out my stuff here and my [portfolio website](https://danpark13.github.io/)!